Travel: Las Vegas, the Sin City, is everything you think it is and, well, more

 Decades of procrastination gave way to visiting Mohammed Salim, a mate I knew from high school days and who now lives with wife Diana and their two adult children in Hayward, the sixth largest city in the Frisco bay area which has some similarities with Hawke's Bay in terms of climes and horticulture.

-No doubt, I still had a few nervous moments after a 12-hour United Airlines flight from Auckland despite lodging an ESTA (Electronic System for Travel Authorisation) to the US Customs an Border Protection for US$20 days before departing.
+No doubt, I still had a few nervous moments after a 12-hour United Airlines flight from Auckland despite lodging an ESTA (Electronic System for Travel Authorisation) to US Customs and Border Protection for US$20 days before departing.

 You see, in 2007, while on my way to Vancouver, Canada, with a group of other journalists on a then Fiji passport, the travel agency in Auckland had overlooked the need for a transit visa at Frisco.